This post may contain affiliate links. Please read our disclosure.

 Whether you’re washing your hands or taking a dip in a pool, a good smartwatch should be water-resistant.
 People with diabetes may even prefer to wear their smartwatch in the shower to get CGM alerts, so your model should hold up to water well.

-Smartwatches won’t be completely waterproof, but try to look for models that can live in water 5 feet deep or shallower.
+Smartwatches won’t be completely waterproof, but try to look for models that can survive in water 5 feet deep or shallower.
 These should be able to survive in the shower, washing hands, or even swimming.

 Frequently asked questions